posted March 22, 2021

 - 2 teaspoons cayenne pepper

-Add all ingredients for the marinade, except the black pepper, into a non-reactive bowl (no metal) and whisk to combine.
+- Make the marinade.
+Add all ingredients for the marinade into a non-reactive bowl (no metal) and whisk to combine.

-Preheat your oven or smoker to 170 degrees F.
+- Preheat the smoker.
+Preheat your smoker (or oven) to 170 degrees F.

 - Prep the jerky.
 Remove the meat from the marinade and dry each strip thoroughly by laying on paper towels.
 Sprinkle with black pepper.